c3g/GenPipes_Docs/docs/source/get-started/gp_usecases.rst

 SARS-CoV-2 Nanopore CoVSeQ Pipeline
 -----------------------------------

-The :ref:`SARS-CoV-2 Nanopore CoVSeQ Pipeline<docs_gp_nanopore_cov>` is designed to implement `ARTIC SARS-CoV2 protocol <https://artic.network/ncov-2019>`_, Version 4 / 4.1 (`V4.1 <https://github.com/artic-network/artic-ncov2019/tree/master/primer_schemes/nCoV-2019/V4.1>`_), using nanopolish.
+The :ref:`SARS-CoV-2 Nanopore CoVSeQ Pipeline<docs_gp_nanopore_cov>` is designed to implement `ARTIC SARS-CoV2 protocol <https://artic.network/ncov-2019>`_, Version 4 / 4.1 (`V4.1 <https://github.com/artic-network/artic-ncov2019/tree/master/primer_schemes/nCoV-2019/V4.1>`_), using Nanopolish.
 This protocol is closely followed in GenPipes Nanopore sequencing pipeline with majority of changes related to technical adaptation of the protocol to be able to run in a High Performance Computing (HPC) environment.

 DNA Methylation Pipeline
 -------------------------